elhui2/Reboot-Project/README.md

 - Updated Bootstrap to 5.X

 ### TODO:
-- Layout of categories and blog page
+- Layout of categories and blog page and search
 - Make a efficient proccess for the creation of custom resources
-- Validate all forms with JS
+- Make a widget in the footer